 Math: Place Value is an abstract concept that can be difficult to understand.
 You can help your child identify the Ones position by having them use their finger to cover all but the last digit in a number.
 The digit shown is the Ones.
 If they use their finger to cover the Ones number they found, the next digit is the Tens.
-At his point in the text we are only working on Ones and Tens, so when they see a three digit number like 120 although it is 1 - Hundred, 2 - Tens and 0 - Ones, it is also correct to say that there are 12 - Tens and 0 - Ones.
+When they see a three digit number like 120 although it is 1 - Hundred, 2 - Tens and 0 - Ones.
+It is also correct to say that there are 12 - Tens and 0 - Ones.

 12 32 +16 - 12 28 20

 Remind them: We always start adding or subtracting on the right or the ones place.